-Experiences and their reasons for engaging in sex work and trade is very personal to them, and every woman I have spoken with has a different and very important story about how and why they did sex work and trade.
+For my clients, their lives, their experiences and their reasons for engaging in sex work and trade is very personal to them, and every woman I have spoken with has a different and very important story about how and why they did sex work and trade.
 And so, on their behalf, I want to thank you for so powerfully raising that assumptions about sex workers can be inaccurate and harmful.